wal06seismo/academic_WashU/content/authors/wiens/index.md

 # Interests to show in About widget
 interests:
-  - Continental lithosphere
+  - Seismology of Antarctica
-  - Subduction zones/seismic imaging
+  - Subduction zones
-  - Joint inversion
   - Earthquake seismology

 # Social/Academic Networking